 The Math Center is a part of the ASC program with tutoring on a walk-in basis,

 primarily for mathematics

 and quantitative applications (like science and economics) at the 100-level.

 If you feel you need more individual attention, the college may be able to help

 you find and subsidize a personal tutor.

-For more information about ACE supported study hours, support centers, or peer tutoring,
+For more information about ASC supported study hours, support centers, or peer tutoring,

 please contact the Director of the ASC program, Mrs. Ann Buss, 267-502-2449 or firstname.lastname@example.org.